THargreaves/beginners-python/README.md

 ### Session 8

-_There are no additional notes for session eight.
-See the closing slide for further reading._
+_There are no additional content for session eight.

 ## Getting Help